 5 Ways to Maximize your Bone Health

-- Adequate calcium and Vitamin D intake: Most women age 13-70+ require 1200mg of Calcium daily
+- Adequate calcium and Vitamin D intake: Most reproductive age women age require 1000mg of Calcium daily and perimenopausal and menopausal women require 1200mg daily for optimal bone health.

 - Eliminate tobacco use and excessive alcohol consumption.
 The CDC defines “heavy alcohol consumption” for women as more than 8 drinks per week or >4 drinks consumed on one occasion.